gtangelo/flockr-backend/assumptions.md

 Inputted names are only in English alphabet.
 Inputted strings do not contain characters from other languages/cultures.
 Handle strings are 20 characters long.
+The first person to register is the owner of the flock.

 ## channel.py